CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 # Part 1 - Hello Android
 # Create an Android Project in Android Studio

-1. Choose File -> New -> Project
+1. Choose "Create New Project" on the startup screen (later, if you have a project already open, do Choose File -> New -> Project like usual).
-2. Scroll down to Android (about 7 items down), *not* Java.
-3. If the Android SDK is not installed, you'll be prompted to install it - follow the directions.
-Then click Next.
-4. Then from the Phone and Tablet tab, choose "Basic Activity" and click Next.
+2. Choose the Phone and Tablet tab; click on Basic Activity, then click Next.
-5. Choose an "Application Name" (e.g. "Hello Android")
+3. Choose an "Application Name" (e.g. "Hello Android").
+This will change the Package name and Save location automatically.
-6. Choose a package name (e.g edu.cmu.yourAndrewID)
+4. Change the package name to something reasonable (e.g edu.cmu.<yourAndrewID>)
+5. (Optional) Change the Save location by clicking the small file folder icon to bring up the FileChooser.
+You may need to enter a new directory name.
+6. Change the language to "Java" - it probably will default to "Kotlin".
-7. Select Minimum SDK API 28 and click Next
+7. Select Minimum SDK API 28 (Android 9.0 Pie) and click Finish.
-8. Leave defaults unchanged and click "Finish"
+8. The "Installing Requested Components" window will show next; wait for it to load everything, then click Finish.

+**(Optional)** If you have multiple versions of the Java JDK installed - in particular, if you have 1.8 - it might default to an older version, which will not be compatible with the current version of the Android SDK.
+If you think that's an issue (you project doesn't build and the error message says you're using 1.8, say), then do this:
+- click AndroidStudio->Preferences->Build,Execution,Deployment->Build Tool ->Gradle
+- click the down arrow at the end of the Gradle JDK field
+- if jdk-16 (or higher) shows up, click that; if not, click other, and (hopefully) all your JDK versions will show up: click jdk-16 and Open
+- click Apply and OK

-You will see an Android project in the IDE.
+You will see an Android project in the IDE; it will take a few moments to build.
 It should be a fully-working "Hello Android" app.

+## Test Hello Android in the AVD

 1. Click on the MainActivity.java tab to view the code.
-(Need to add Android Module, Module SDK not defined.
-Added Android 28 )
-2. Click the green arrow button to run.
-You should get a window that says, no USB dfevices or running emulators detected.
-3. Choose Nexus 5x API 28 and click OK.
-4. The emulator should start as a separate program (it may be behind other windows).
-It should say "Hello World".
-5. Click OK

-## Test Hello Android in the AVD

-Test your Hello Android app by launching it in your Android Virtual Device (AVD, also known as the Emulator):
+2. Pixel 5 API 30 will likely be the default showing in the box next to the green triangle.
+Expand dropdown menu next to the green triangle button.
+Choose AVD Manager (at the bottom).
+3. Click the Create Virtual Device button at the bottom.
+- Choose **Nexus 5**; click Next
+- choose **API level 28**; download that.
+Highlight it and click Next.
+- Nexus 5 API 28 should show up in the Your Virtual Devices screen.
+Close that window.
+- Nexus 5 API 28 should also show up in the dropdown box next to the green triangle.
+Make sure it's selected before running.
-1) Click the green play triangle in the Android Studio menubar to run the app.
+4. Click the green triangle.
-2) Choose the AVD you just created to run the app in.
-3) Switch to the running AVD and verify that the Hello Android app has successfully launched.
+5. Switch to the running AVD and verify that the Hello Android app has successfully launched.
+It may take a few moments for the emulator's phone to boot up.
+The emulator should start as a separate program (it may be behind other windows).
+It should say "Hello First Fragment".

 IF YOU HAVE TROUBLE with the AVD - in particular, if you get the message "Waiting for process to come online" and then it times out - try these fixes,